ibm-cloud-docs/discovery-data/migrate-to-v2.md

 -   Number of collections

-    Be sure to recreate all of the collections that you used in v1 and want to keep.
+    Be sure to re-create all of the collections that you used in v1 and want to keep.
 With the v2 [List collections](https://cloud.ibm.com/apidocs/discovery-data#listcollections) API method, you can get a list of collections, but you must submit a request per project.
 You cannot use one call to get the total number of collections per service instance.

 -   Number of documents per collection

     For collections with uploaded data, check the number of documents in the collection by sending an empty query with the [Query a project](https://cloud.ibm.com/apidocs/discovery-data#query) API method.
 Specify the collection ID parameter to limit the results to only documents in one collection.
 An empty query returns all documents.
 Therefore, you can get the total number of documents from the `matching_results` value in the response.

     The number of documents per collection should be close to the number of documents that were stored in the same collection in v1.
-The numbers might not be exactly the same.
+The numbers might not be the same.

     For crawled data, do not be surprised if the v2 collection has fewer documents.
 The v1 connectors do not delete documents from a {{site.data.keyword.discoveryshort}} collection that are deleted from the external data source.
-Your v2 version of the collection will be a fresher crawl of the data as it exists in the external data source today.
+Your v2 version of the collection has a fresher crawl of the data as it exists in the external data source today.

-Do not expect the search results to be exactly the same for queries that you submit in the v1 and v2 instances.
+Do not expect the search results to be the same for queries that you submit in the v1 and v2 instances.
 {: tip}

 ## Using a news service with v2
 {: #migrate-to-v2-news}

 If you used the Watson {{site.data.keyword.discoveryshort}} News data source in v1 and want to create a data source with equivalent function in v2, find a news and events data provider service.
 Look for a service that offers a News API that extracts news articles in JSON format.
 You can then upload the JSON files to create a News collection in your v2 project.

+## Delete your v1 service instance
+{: #migrate-to-v2-delete}

+After your data is migrated and your applications are updated to use the new v2 service instance, be sure to delete your v1 service instance.
+You are charged for the v1 service instance until you delete it.
+For more information, see [Deleting a managed service instance](/docs/discovery-data?topic=discovery-data-delete).